33 AI Task Extraction Statistics

 11. 54% of workforce believes automation saves 5+ hours weekly

-More than half of workers believe automation tools could save them over 5 hours weekly, representing a full workday recovered each week.
-This perception aligns with measured outcomes from AI task extraction implementations.
+More than half of workers think automation tools could save them over 5 hours weekly, basically a full workday back every week.
+And that hunch lines up with what AI task extraction actually delivers once it’s running.

 12. 62% of employees say AI helps focus on higher-value tasks

-A significant majority of employees, 62%, report that AI tools help them concentrate on higher-value work by handling routine identification and organization.
-This shift from task management to task execution represents a fundamental change in how knowledge workers spend their time.
+A solid majority of employees, 62%, say AI tools help them focus on higher-value work because the routine spotting and organizing gets handled for them.
+Moving from managing tasks to executing them is a fundamental change in how knowledge workers spend their time.

 13. 59% report AI helps complete repetitive tasks faster